IceHe/lib/snips/markdown/markdown-style-guide.md

 Prefer writing in English, and in particular American English.

-_Rationale : American English speakers have the largest GDP, specially in the computing industry._
+_Rationale: American English speakers have the largest GDP, specially in the computing industry._

 _Use markup like URL or code on words which you do not want to add to your dictionary so that spell checkers can ignore them automatically._

-Beware of case sensitive spelling errors, in particular for project, brand names or abbreviations :
+Beware of case sensitive spelling errors, in particular for project, brand names or abbreviations:

-- _Good : URL, LinkedIn, DoS attack_
+- _Good: URL, LinkedIn, DoS attack_
-- _Bad : url, Linkedin, dos attack_
+- _Bad: url, Linkedin, dos attack_
 - _When in doubt, prefer the same abbreviation as used on Wikipedia._

-Avoid informal contractions :
+Avoid informal contractions:

-- _Good : biography, repository, directory_
+- _Good: biography, repository, directory_
-- _Bad : bio, repo, dir_
+- _Bad: bio, repo, dir_

 ### Block elements